NabeelRaheem/Data-Visualization-using-Tableau-Desktop/README.md

-This repository includes Data Visualization and stories made using Tableau Desktop.
+This repository includes data visualization and stories made using Tableau Desktop.